 We acknowledge that racist people exist in the country, but explicitly reject the notion that the United States of America is a racist country.
 This is a subtle, but significant difference!

-We also denounce the idea that the country is guilty of systemic racism, white privilege and abhor the concept of identity politics and the promotion of victimhood in minority communities.
+We also denounce the idea that the country is guilty of systemic racism, white privilege and abhor the concept of identity politics and the promotion of victimhood in minority communities – a notion supported by Critical Race Theory.

 Kendall Qualls has a unique vantage point to convey the TakeCharge message and to plant the seeds of change desperately needed in the Twin Cities and across the country.
 During his childhood, Mr. Qualls lived with his divorced mother and siblings in public housing projects of Harlem, NY in the late 1960s.
 Before middle school, Mr. Qualls was separated from the other siblings and moved in with their father in a trailer park in Oklahoma.
 Neither of his parents finished high school.
 Despite the challenges and turmoil of his early life, Mr. Qualls worked full-time to pay his way through college, served as an officer in the U.S. Army, earned three graduate degrees.
 He worked his way up the ranks to become a vice president at several Fortune 100 healthcare companies.